bipinkh/nfc-reader/Network security Project 1 NFC Ticket.md

 --
 #### Authentication
 We overwrite the default key with our own master key.
 Using the Key diversification as shown in the figure above, each card will have unique shared secret key.
 Master keys, stored in the reader, combined with the unique serial ID of the card will always (with very high probability) generate unique shared secret key that'll be used for authentication and MAC generation.
 So, the advantages are:
-- Snce default key is overwritten, there's no possibility of using attack with default card key.
+- Since default key is overwritten, there's no possibility of using the default card key.
-- Cloning is prevented because attacker would have to know the shared key first.
+- Cloning is prevented because the attacker would have to know the shared key first.

 --

 #### Key leakage
-Since we read the card ID and calculate the shared key using master key on the reader device,
+Since we read the card UID and calculate the shared key using master key on the reader device,
 - The master key would never leave the reader device and not be used/sent directly in any communication.
--  Even if the attacker compromises the authentication or mac key of one card, they would not be able to compromise other cards because each shared key would be different.
+-  Even if the attacker compromises the authentication or MAC key of one card, they would not be able to compromise other cards because each shared key would be different.

 --

 #### Read/Write of the memory pages
 AUTH1 and AUTH2 parameters are set such that all the memory pages used in this project (page 31 to 39) are **read-write protected**.
-So, without knowing shared key, only serial ID of the card can be known, which is not sufficient to perform any attack.
+So, without knowing shared key, only serial UID of the card can be known, which is not sufficient to perform any attack.

 --

 #### Logging and Transaction logs in the card
 We experimented storing logs of past 5 transactions in the card itself, but that increased number of WRITE commands during each validation.
-Although only one WRITE command could have been used to store latest log by replacing oldest log, we removed it from storing in card to prevent tearing.
-So, now, the logging of the event is done only in the reader side and no logs are stored in the card.
-This can further be properly managed using online server to store log, or exporting logs in a separate file.
-While doing this, we can elimiinate to include any personal user data and delete it in regular interval in compliance with GDPR or any other privacy regulation.
+Although only one WRITE command could have been used to store the latest log by replacing the oldest log, we removed it from storing in card to prevent tearing.
+So, now, the logging of the event is done only on the reader side and no logs are stored in the card.
+This can further be properly managed using an online server to store logs, or exporting them to a separate file.
+While doing this, we can exclude any personal user data and delete it in regular intervals in compliance with GDPR or any other privacy regulation.

 --

 #### App Tag and App Version
-Right after authentication is successful, we check the application tag stored in page 31 and application version in page 32.
+Right after the authentication is successful, we check that the application tag is stored in page 31 and application version in page 32.
-If the application tag matches, it means the card may be ours and is for the ticket use case that we designed it for.
+If the application tag matches, it means the card may be ours and for the ticket use case that we designed it for.
 So, we can proceed further.
-Else, the card might be ours (since we were able to authenticate it) or the card is brand new, but not beign used for this particular ticketing use case.
+Else, the card might be ours (since we were able to authenticate it) or the card is brand new, but not being used for this particular ticketing use case.
 By checking the application version, we can handle the change in application updates, flow of data read/write, identify the data structure present in the card and proceed further.
 With this, any update or change in the application side won't invalidate the previously issued cards.
 In short, it enables **backward compatibility** .

 --